 Heat accelerates all chemical reactions, including paper degradation.
 Storing currency in hot environments—attics, garages, cars—dramatically shortens lifespan.
 The combination of heat and humidity proves especially destructive, creating conditions where paper essentially accelerates toward decay.

 Temperature stability matters as much as absolute levels.
 Cycling between hot and cold causes paper to expand and contract, weakening fibers.
-Storage locations that maintain consistent conditions outperform those with wider temperature swings, even if average temperatures are similar.
+Storage locations with consistent conditions outperform those with wider temperature swings, even if average temperatures are similar.

 Handling Mistakes

 Cotton gloves prevent direct skin contact.
 Clean, lint-free cotton gloves have become standard for serious collectors.
-Nitrile gloves provide an alternative, though some collectors prefer cotton’s traditional feel.
 Any barrier between fingers and paper prevents transfer damage.

 Storage Material Hazards

 Mylar (polyester) provides safe storage.
 Mylar sleeves and holders are chemically inert—they don’t release harmful compounds or react with currency.
-High-quality Mylar holders maintain their properties indefinitely, protecting notes without contributing to degradation.
+High-quality Mylar holders maintain their properties indefinitely.

 Display vs. Preservation

 For valuable or irreplaceable notes, prioritize preservation over display.
 Professional museums limit light exposure strictly, rotating exhibits to give objects rest periods.
-Private collectors of significant material should consider similar approaches.
 The display isn’t worth watching your collection fade.

 Creating Proper Storage

 Ideal home storage combines temperature stability, humidity control, darkness, and quality materials.
 A climate-controlled closet in living space often works well.
-Add a dehumidifier or humidity monitor to track conditions.
-Store notes in archival boxes within the dark closet, protected from light even when the door opens.
+Add a humidity monitor to track conditions.
+Store notes in archival boxes within the dark closet.

 Whatever storage you choose, monitor conditions.
 Inexpensive digital hygrometers track temperature and humidity.
 Check stored collections periodically for problems.
 Catching mold early, identifying deteriorating holders, and responding to condition changes prevents minor issues from becoming disasters.